steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 ## Prerequisite

-To define rules and actions for MediaBay attributes, you need a library with a VST Sound that contains program and/or layer presets.
+For this tutorial, you need a library with a VST Sound that contains program and/or layer presets.

 ## Adding an Attribute Rules Node